siglab/sigetec/README.md

 	git clone https://github.com/siglab/sigetec.git
 	```

-3 .Add your firebase project config settings to the firebase-config file under /public/js/config.
+3. Add your firebase project config settings to the firebase-config file under /public/js/config.
 This configurations file should looks like:

 	```
 	var projectConfig = {